single-cell-data/SOMA/abstract_specification.md

 ## SOMACollection

-Summary of operations on a SOMACollection, where `ValueType` is any SOMA-defined foundational or composed type, including SOMACollection, SOMADataFrame, SOMADenseNdArray, SOMASparseNdArray or SOMAExperiment:
+Summary of operations on a SOMACollection, where `ValueType` is any SOMA-defined foundational or composed type, including SOMACollection, SOMADataFrame, SOMADenseNDArray, SOMASparseNDArray or SOMAExperiment:

 | Operation           | Description                                                                                          |
 | ------------------- | ---------------------------------------------------------------------------------------------------- |